timosalm/tap-spring-developer-workshop/workshop/content/exercises/beyond-12-factors.md

     }
   }
 ```
-Finally we must register our new `BindingsPropertiesProcessor` within `spring.factories` so it actually processes the bindings.
+Finally, we must register our new `BindingsPropertiesProcessor` within `spring.factories` so it actually processes the bindings.

 You must also add an entry in `META_INF/spring.factories` so that the custom processor can be discovered.
 ```terminal:execute